 10. Issues Related To Cleft Palate

-A Cleft palate is a condition which affects the soft palate towards the back of the throat.
+Cleft lip and cleft palate are conditions that affect the lip and soft palate towards the back of your throat.

-In individuals with cleft palate, the mouth is not closed off from the nose when speaking, and this can lead to air escaping from the nose.
+With cleft palate, your mouth is not closed off from your nose when speaking, and this can lead to air escaping from your nose.

 The result is often speech which sounds nasal.